abomokh/genai-security-analysis/README.md

 ## Conclusion

-While GenAI can produce functional code that *appears* secure, it consistently misses subtle but critical security details. **Human security review remains essential.**
+While GenAI can produce functional code that *appears* secure, it consistently misses subtle but critical security details. **Human security review remains essential, as well as proper prompting**

 ---